 It is typical of those who interpret the Scriptures this way to also look down upon ancient authors as primitive, pre-scientific, superstitious, or just plain deceptive.
 And thus discomfort with the supernatural is paired with disdain for human testimony.

 While it would be too much to explore Newman’s alternative, his critique of rationalism is quite useful.
 Rationalism remains very much alive today.
 There are many in the Church who prefer to downplay the supernatural aspects of the Faith and treat it as simply motivation for social justice or earthly progress.
 For example, the superior of the Society of Jesus, Arturo Sosa, recently declared that the devil is not real, only a symbol, thereby falling victim to the greatest trick the devil ever pulled: convincing the world that he didn’t exist.

 Rationalism is not only in the Church.
 It is in our society as well.
-It is the view that, impatient with human responsibility and moral growth, prefers to substitute in their place bureaucratic systems or technological contrivances.
-It is the view that seeks the computerization of everything.
-It is the view that replaces humans with robots and designs academic curriculums around learning that is quantifiable.
+Impatient with human responsibility and moral growth, people prefer to substitute in their place bureaucratic systems or technological contrivances.
+Rationalism seeks to computerize everything.
+This is the view that replaces humans with robots and designs academic curriculums around quantifiable learning.

 Newman’s critique of rationalism reminds us that such a view of reason is ultimately inhumane and impious.
 It rests on disdain for what is human and disbelief in what is divine.
 It can only lead to a denial of mystery and so a loss of love.

 You May Also Like: